sprat/neufbox-client/README.md

 pprint(wlan_info)
 ```

-The client also allows changing some parameters of the neufbox, by using the setters available in the different namespaces.
+The client also allows changing some parameters of the neufbox by using the setters available in the different namespaces.
 See the [API specification][api_spec_link] for details.

 ## Support